 We solicit position papers that propose new directions of systems research, advocate innovative approaches to long-standing problems, or report on deep insights gained from experience with real-world systems.
 We seek early-stage work where the authors can benefit from community feedback.
 An ideal submission has the potential to open a line of inquiry that results in multiple conference papers by different authors in related venues, rather than a single follow-on conference paper.
 The program committee will explicitly favor papers likely to stimulate reflection and discussion.

 HotOS takes a broad view of systems research.
 This includes operating systems, storage, distributed systems, mobile and embedded systems, virtualization, programming languages, networking, security, dependability, and manageability, as well as new systems contributions influenced by other fields such as hardware design, machine learning, verification, economics, social organization, and biological or other nontraditional computing systems.

 HotOS XVIII will also feature panels and events with the aim of inspiring lively discussion and research direction-setting independent of any specific work.
 Panels and events may have many formats, from conventional panel discussions to breakouts to games.
-If you are interested in hosting or proposing an event, please submit a 1-page proposal (using the same format above) describing topic, format, and length (up to 90 minutes), plus as many pages as necessary for supporting letters from planned participants.
+If you are interested in hosting or proposing an event, please submit a 1-page proposal (using the same format above) describing topic, format, and length (up to 90 minutes), plus as many pages as necessary for references and supporting letters from planned participants.
 Proposals will be evaluated based on relevance of topic and potential to engage the audience.
 We especially encourage panel topics including but not limited to: industry perspectives on systems research; diversity and inclusion in systems research; under-appreciated open source technologies; and hardware trends and their implications for the future of systems research.